volkanozsarac/ModalAnalysis-OpenSeesPy/README.md

 # ModalAnalysis-OpenSeespy
-The script is used to perform modal analysis of an OpenSeespy model and the obtain mass participation ratios for the first "numEigen" modes asked by the user.
-The script can be used directly even if the mass is distributed on the elements.
+The script is used to perform modal analysis of an OpenSeespy model and then to obtain the associated periods and mass participation ratios for the first "N" modes.
+The script can be directly used even if the mass is distributed on the elements.